pashoo2/protocol/README.md

 ```

 another version of the firebase rules which allowed userId only with the auth.uid in the user idenitity string
+this version of the rules must be used if the user allowed only a one user identity per account

 ```
 {